Zero-Knowledge Proof-of-Identity: Sybil-Resistant, Anonymous Authentication on Permissionless Blockchains and Incentive Compatible, Strictly Dominant Cryptocurrencies: Incentive Compatible and Strictly Dominant Cryptocurrencies

-\end{defn} Additionally, if a game is solvable by Iterated Deletion of Strictly Dominated Strategies, the outcome is a Nash equilibrium. \begin{thm} A UDCE cryptocurrency dominating PLFC cryptocurrencies is a Nash equilibrium.\end{thm} \begin{proof} Mining a UDCE cryptocurrency is a strictly dominant strategy with regard to other miners mining PLFC cryptocurrencies because PLFC cryptocurrencies are strictly dominated by UCDE cryptocurrencies by Theorem \ref{thm:Uniformly-distributed-crypto-cur}, thus a rational miner will always prefer to miner the latter.
+Additionally, if a game is solvable by Iterated Deletion of Strictly Dominated Strategies, the outcome is a Nash equilibrium. \begin{thm} A UDCE cryptocurrency dominating PLFC cryptocurrencies is a Nash equilibrium. \end{thm}

+\begin{proof} Mining a UDCE cryptocurrency is a strictly dominant strategy with regard to other miners mining PLFC cryptocurrencies because PLFC cryptocurrencies are strictly dominated by UCDE cryptocurrencies by Theorem \ref{thm:Uniformly-distributed-crypto-cur}, thus a rational miner will always prefer to miner the latter.

-Thus, by the application of Iterated Deletion of Strictly Dominated Strategies (IDSDS) to the Game of Rational Mining of Cryptocurrencies \ref{def:(Game-of-Rational}, each miner will eliminate mining PLFC cryptocurrencies in favor of mining an UDCE cryptocurrency, leaving this as the unique outcome: therefore, mining a UDCE cryptocurrency is a \textit{dominant strategy equilibrium} by Definition \ref{def:The-process-to} and a \textit{Nash equilibrium} by Definition \ref{def:pure-nash} or by Definition \ref{def:strict-nash}.\end{proof} \begin{claim} (Uniqueness of Technical Solution).
-The proposed technical solution using Zero-Knowledge Proof of Identity from trusted public certificates (i.e., national identity cards and/or ePassports) is the only practical and unique solution for a UCDE cryptocurrency.\end{claim} \begin{proof} As demonstrated in the paper describing ``The Sybil Attack''\cite{the-sybil-attack}, Sybil attacks are always possible unless a trusted identification agency certifies identities.
+Thus, by the application of Iterated Deletion of Strictly Dominated Strategies (IDSDS) to the Game of Rational Mining of Cryptocurrencies \ref{def:(Game-of-Rational}, each miner will eliminate mining PLFC cryptocurrencies in favor of mining an UDCE cryptocurrency, leaving this as the unique outcome: therefore, mining a UDCE cryptocurrency is a \textit{dominant strategy equilibrium} by Definition \ref{def:The-process-to} and a \textit{Nash equilibrium} by Definition \ref{def:pure-nash} or by Definition \ref{def:strict-nash}. \end{proof} \begin{claim} (Uniqueness of Technical Solution).
+The proposed technical solution using Zero-Knowledge Proof of Identity from trusted public certificates (i.e., national identity cards and/or ePassports) is the only practical and unique solution for a UCDE cryptocurrency. \end{claim}

+\begin{proof} As demonstrated in the paper describing ``The Sybil Attack''\cite{the-sybil-attack}, Sybil attacks are always possible unless a trusted identification agency certifies identities.

 As National Identity Cards and ePassports are the only globally available source of trusted cryptographic identity (3.5B for National Identity Cards and 1B for ePassports), the only way to bootstrap a UCDE cryptocurrency is by using the proposed Zero-Knowledge Proof-of-Identity from trusted public certificates (National Identity Cards and/or ePassports). \end{proof}